Christine James: Life and academic career

 Christine Mumford was born 2 February 1954, in Tonypandy, Rhondda, and educated at Porth County Grammar School.
 Later at Aberystwyth University she gained a first-class honours degree in Welsh and was subsequently awarded a PhD for a thesis on the Laws of Hywel Dda.

-Mumford currently lives in Cardiff and is an emeritus professor in the Department of Welsh, Academi Hywel Teifi, Swansea University.
+She currently lives in Cardiff and is an emeritus professor in the Department of Welsh, Academi Hywel Teifi, Swansea University.
 She is an elected Fellow of the Learned Society of Wales and of the Academi Gymreig (the Welsh Academy).

 Poetry

 She won the Crown at the 2005 National Eisteddfod for a poetry collection inspired by works of art, including a number in the National Museum Cardiff.

-Her first volume of poetry, Rhwng y Llinellau, was published by Cyhoeddiadau Barddas in 2013 and launched at the National Eisteddfod in Denbigh.
+Her first volume of poetry, rhwng y llinellau, was published by Cyhoeddiadau Barddas in 2013 and launched at the National Eisteddfod in Denbigh.
 It was awarded the prize for the best volume in the Poetry category in the Wales Book of the Year 2014 competition.
+Her second volume of poetry, rhwng dau feddwl, was published by Cyhoeddiadau Barddas in 2024.